ghislainfourny/jsoniq-tutorial/README.md

     substring("Mister Spock", 8, 5)
     -> Spock

 JSONiq comes up with a rich string function library out of the box, inherited from its base language.
-These functions are listed here (actually, you will find many more for numbers, etc.)
+These functions are listed [here](https://www.w3.org/TR/xpath-functions-30/) (actually, you will find many more for numbers, dates, etc).

 ### Sequences